acm-uiuc/til/_til/unix/check-the-current-working-directory.md

+---
-# Check The Current Working Directory
+title: Check The Current Working Directory
+category: unix
+---

 Use